ylashin/HadoopPD/readme/spark-streaming-part2.md

 ##Configure Maven build settings

-1. Expand the new project node and double click *pom.xml* file and switch xml view tab
+1. Expand the new project node and double click *pom.xml* file and switch to xml view tab
 2. Add the following before the closing project tag

     ```